A Study of Posterior Stability for Time-Series Latent Diffusion: Abstract

 \section{Abstract}

-Latent diffusion has shown promising results in image generation and permits efficient sampling.
+Latent diffusion has demonstrated promising results in image generation and permits efficient sampling.
 However, this framework might suffer from the problem of \textit{posterior collapse} when applied to time series.
-In this paper, we conduct an impact analysis of this problem.
-With a theoretical insight, we first explain that posterior collapse reduces latent diffusion to a VAE, making it \textit{less expressive}.
-Then, we introduce the notion of \textit{dependency measures}, showing that the latent variable sampled from the diffusion model loses control of the generation process in this situation and that latent diffusion exhibits \textit{dependency illusion} in the case of shuffled time series.
-We also analyze the causes of posterior collapse and introduce a new framework based on this analysis, which addresses the problem and supports a more expressive prior distribution.
-Our experiments on various real-world time-series datasets demonstrate that our new model maintains a stable posterior and outperforms the baselines in time series generation.
+In this paper, we first show that posterior collapse will reduce latent diffusion to a variational autoencoder (VAE), making it \textit{less expressive}.
+This highlights the importance of addressing this issue.
+We then introduce a principled method: \textit{dependency measure}, that quantifies the sensitivity of a recurrent decoder to input variables.
+Using this tool, we confirm that posterior collapse significantly affects time-series latent diffusion on real datasets, and a phenomenon termed \textit{dependency illusion} is also discovered in the case of shuffled time series.
+Finally, building on our theoretical and empirical studies, we introduce a new framework that extends latent diffusion and has a stable posterior.
+Extensive experiments on multiple real time-series datasets show that our new framework is free from posterior collapse and significantly outperforms previous baselines in time series synthesis.